Tag Archives: nostalgia

 As an eight-year-old little girl, I was completely enamored with the VHS cover alone.
 You see, I had already had a fascination with creepy dolls.
 Mainstream popular films like Poltergeist and at the time, a recently released Child’s Play had only fueled that curious fetish further.

-Squirlling off for a sec, again, just another grand example of how powerful good ole’ VHS box art had and continues to have with such online retailers as Shout! and Arrow preserving that beautiful legacy of horror home video art.
+Squirlling off for a second, again, just another grand example of how powerful good ol’ VHS box art had and continues to be with such online retailers as Shout! and Arrow preserving that beautiful legacy of horror home video art.

 Stuart Gordon's DOLLS: The Film That Opened the Door to a Little Girl's Horror World